Craig Rens, MA, LMFT

 Sheri is a Licensed Marriage and Family Therapist experienced in working with individuals of all ages.
 She specializes in working with children ages 3-12 experiencing emotional/behavioral disorders.
 Sheri is a system's therapist who utilizes both a cognitive behavioral and psychoeducational approach to assist children and their families in learning skills necessary to emotionally regulate and manage behavior.
 She has experience working specifically with children and adolescents diagnosed with ADHD, ODD, Anxiety, Autism Spectrum Disorders as well as those who have experienced trauma or disrupted attachment.
 Sheri has a Bachelor's Degree in Psychology from the University of Minnesota Duluth, a Master’s of Science Degree in Child and Family Development and a Post Graduate Certificate in Marriage and Family Therapy.
 Sheri is a member of the International Association of Trauma Professionals and an Associate Member of the American Association of Marriage and Family Therapy.
 She has worked in a number of settings including school, preschools, early childhood special education programs, community mental health and in-home foster care.

-Our clinic provides a professional training environment for graduate-track-counseling-interns in collaberation with college programs around the state of Minnesota.
-Our graduate-track-counseling-interns are trained to participate in all facets of our clinic's operation.
+Our clinic provides a professional training environment for clinical trainees pursuing their Master's Degrees in collaberation with college programs around the state of Minnesota.
+Our clinical trainees participate in all facets of our clinic's operation.
 Clinical duties are considered only after satisfactorily completing all training requirements and are conducted under the supervision of Solution's Clinical Director and their respective college clinical supervisor.
-All graduate-track-counseling-interns are subject to a rigorous pre-hire qualification process and background check before they are considered for Solution's practicum/internship program.
+All clinical trainees are subject to a rigorous pre-hire qualification process and background check before they are considered for Solution's training program.